abratchik/UPSCore/README.md

 </tbody>
 </table>

-All sensors are estimated 490 times per second.
-Readings are accumulated and converted into the running average, with the period of 20 readings.
+Two types of sensors are supported - Running Average (for non-periodic signal) and true RMS for AC voltage.

 ## Charger
-Battery charging is kicking in in 3 seconds when the input VAC is within the acceptable limits.
+Battery charging is kicking in 2 seconds when the input VAC is within the acceptable limits.
 The algorithm of charging is "constant current->constant voltage->standby":

 1. Constant Current.
 The charger is maintaining the battery current at 10% of the battery capacity till the voltage is reaching the maximum as defined for the cell per cycle use.
 2. Constant voltage.
 The charger is maintaining the maximum voltage per cell till the charging current become less than 2% of the battery capacity.